renatocf/MAC0122/README.md

 Files created by me on this semester in the discipline of MAC0122 - Introduction to Algorithms.

-Discipline ministrated by Professor José Coelho da Piña on Universidade de São Paulo.
+Discipline ministrated by Professor José Coelho da Pina on Universidade de São Paulo.